medriscoll/rilldemo-openrtb/README.md

 ## How to clone and run this demo project

-* First downloading rill
+* First download rill

 ```
 curl -s https://cdn.rilldata.com/install.sh | bash
 ```

-* Then cloning this project and running it
+* Then clone this project and running it

 ```
 gh clone medriscoll/rilldemo-openrtb